Mutations as Levy flights: Abstract

 \section{Abstract}

-Data on single-nucleotide polymorphisms and large chromosomal rearrangements, coming from a long time evolution experiment with Escherichia Coli, are analyzed in order to argue that mutations along a cell lineage can be modeled as Levy flights in the mutation space.
-These Levy flights have two components: random single-base substitutions and large DNA rearrangements.
+Data from a long time evolution experiment with Escherichia Coli and from a large study on copy number variations in subjects with European ancestry are analyzed in order to argue that mutations can be described as Levy flights in the mutation space.
+These Levy flights have at least two components: random single-base substitutions and large DNA rearrangements.
 From the data, we get estimations for the time rates of both events and the size distribution function of large rearrangements.